gouxiangchen/dueling-DQN-pytorch/README.md

 in CartPole-v0 the network will convergence to 200 episode reward very quickly~~
 ## Visual doom

-for training ddqn in Visual doom, just run
+for training dueling DQN in Visual doom, just run
 ```
 python visual_doom.py
 ```

-for testing ddqn in Visual doom, just run
+for testing dueling DQN in Visual doom, just run
 ```
 python visual_doom_test.py
 ```

 use the [basic](https://github.com/mwydmuch/ViZDoom/blob/master/examples/python/basic.py) environment of Visual doom.
 The agent could play very experienced after about 1000 times of games~~

-also provide the dqn training and testing code for comparision.
+also provide the dqn code for comparision.

 ## reference